rpurinton/gemini-discord/README.md

 # gemini-discord

-Simple ChatGPT Bot for Discord
+Simple Gemini Bot for Discord

-Requires Composer, MySQL, RabbitMQ, and credentials for Discord and OpenAI
+Requires Composer, MySQL, RabbitMQ, and credentials for Discord and Google